N40Ksin/N40Ksin.github.io/README.md

 My Data Science Portfolio

-I will be updating this space with more information as and when I get through my data journey
+I will be updating this space with more information soon.